Algorithms for stochastic optimization with functional or expectation constraints: Expectation constraints over problem parameters

 \section{Expectation constraints over problem parameters}

 In this section, we are interested in solving a class of parameterized stochastic optimization problems whose parameters are defined by expectation constraints as described in \eqref{para1}-\eqref{para2}, under the assumption that such a pair of solutions satisfying \eqref{para1}-\eqref{para2} exists.

 Our goal in this section is to present a variant of the CSA algorithm to approximately solve problem~\eqref{para1}-\eqref{para2} and establish its convergence properties.
-More specifically, we discuss this variant of the CSA algorithm when applied to the parameterized stochastic optimization problem in \eqref{para1}-\eqref{para2} and then consider a modified problem by imposing certain strong convexity assumptions to the function $\Phi(x,y,\zeta)$ w.r.t. $y$ and $G(x,\xi)$ w.r.t. $x$ in Subsections 3.1 and 3.2, respectively.
-In Subsection 3.3, we discuss some large deviation properties for the variant of the CSA method for the problem defined by \eqref{para1}-\eqref{para2}.
+More specifically, we discuss this variant of the CSA algorithm when applied to the parameterized stochastic optimization problem in \eqref{para1}-\eqref{para2} and then consider a modified problem by imposing certain strong convexity assumptions to the function $\Phi(x,y,\zeta)$ w.r.t. $y$ and $G(x,\xi)$ w.r.t. $x$ in Subsections 4.1 and 4.2, respectively.
+In Subsection 4.3, we discuss some large deviation properties for the variant of the CSA method for the problem defined by \eqref{para1}-\eqref{para2}.